Skip to main content

 "Therapy is too expensive"

-Ask therapists about sliding scales or short-term plans with defined review points.
+Ask therapists about short-term plans with defined review points.
 If you are on a budget, go weekly for four weeks, then ask to shift to fortnightly once momentum builds.
 For couples, check whether 90-minute sessions are necessary or if 60-minute sessions are sufficient for your goals.

-For NHS treatments, we agree - it generally takes 6-18 weeks for your therapy to start.
+For NHS treatments, we agree.
+It generally takes 6 to 18 weeks for your therapy to start.
 But private-pay therapy can usually begin within days.
 If you want immediate support while you wait for an NHS course, start with guided self-help or online sessions and switch later.
-The important thing is to get started!
+The important thing is to get started.

 Fit matters.
 If you do not feel understood or the plan does not suit your life, ask to switch.
 Most services support a straightforward rematch.
 Progress requires a working alliance you can trust.
 Name the concern early and change path if needed.